What is knee pain and why does it occur?

 - Complete inability to move

-- Feeling of instability or "kinking away"
+- Feeling of instability or "giving way"

 - Signs of infection (redness, overheating, fever)